cswartzvi/hamilton/examples/experiment_management/README.md

 Use `pip install sf-hamilton[experiments]` to install both the hook and the server with their dependencies

 ## How to use the ExperimentTracker hook
-The `ExperimentTracker` hook can be added to your Hamilton Driver definition to automatically log metadata about the run and materialized results.
+The `ExperimentTracker` hook can be added to your Apache Hamilton Driver definition to automatically log metadata about the run and materialized results.

 1. Create the `ExperimentTracker` hook object:
     - `experiment_name`: name to organize related runs.
 Is used to create directories and displayed in the UI
     - `base_directory`: path where the metadata cache and subdirectories to store artifacts will be created.
 Default is `./experiments`.
-2. Create the Hamilton Driver and pass the `ExperimentTracker` to `with_adapters()` method
+2. Create the Apache Hamilton Driver and pass the `ExperimentTracker` to `with_adapters()` method
 3. Define materializers for each artifacts you care about.
 The UI provides rich support for `parquet`, `csv`, and `json`.
     - ⚠ Make sure to use relative paths (ones that don't start with `/`) for artifacts to be stored in run directories.
 4. Call `dr.materialize()` to launch run for which metadata and artifacts will be tracked.